 Participation in the class requires registration as a member of the 5041 CyBear Robotics, although participation on the team does not require being registered in the course.
 For more information, please contact Mr. Cain

-Engineering Applications - 133 Credits: 1.0
+Principles of Technology - 133 Credits: 1.0

 Grades 9-12 Semester: 1